Serious Whiskey Experts Name The Most Underrated Single Malt Scotches

 It’s a Speyside single malt that beautifully captures a classic whisky profile at a very affordable price.
 You can’t beat that.

-Old Pulteney Aged 12 Years — Adam Levy, Alcohol Professor and founder International Spirit Competitions
+Old Pulteney Aged 12 Years — Adam Levy, Alcohol Professor, and founder International Spirit Competitions

 ABV: 40%